 To roast the cherry tomatoes, preheat your oven to 140°C. Cover a baking tray with foil and oil it lightly.
 Lay the tomatoes on the baking tray — carefully, to keep them on the vine.
 Drizzle a little olive oil over the tomatoes, sprinkle some salt, grind a little pepper.
 Place the tray in the oven for at least an hour; you can turn down the heat and leave the tomatoes for several hours to end up with something like this:

 Leave the tomatoes to cool to room temperature before using in the drinks.

-To make each shot, pour 2 shots [or 1-1½ shots, if you prefer less alcohol] of vodka into a long shot glass.
+To make each shot, pour 2 shots [or 1 shot, if you prefer less alcohol] of vodka into a long shot glass.
 Add two roasted cherry tomatoes > without the stems makes more sense, but they look so darn pretty with their little green caps left intact!
-Drip a little Worcestershire sauce down the side of the glass, then do the same with the TABASCO [I like lots of spice, so I added about a dozen drops to my version].
+Drip a little Worcestershire sauce down the side of the glass, then do the same with the TABASCO.
+I like lots of spice, so I added about a dozen drops.

 Garnish with a trimmed celery stick, which can be used to muddle the cherry tomatoes just prior to drinking.

 What we were eating: Massaman beef curry, roast duck & lychee curry

 What we were listening to: Stan Getz’s ‘The Girl from Ipanema’

 Please, try it for yourself and tell me what you think.

 Addendum of 7 February 2010: For those who prefer something less alcoholic and more cocktail-like.